 Subject and Verb Agreement

 July considers to study law.

 The underlined words, to study, make up a verb called an infinitive.
-The infinitive always begins with the word to.
-The verb form following to is called the base form.
-The base form is what you begin with when you form all verb tenses.
+The infinitive always begins with the preposition 'to'.
+The verb form following the preposition 'to' is called the base form (to go; to swim).

-The base form is used to form the simple present and simple future tenses.
-The past form is used to form the simple past tense.
-The past participle form is used to form the perfect tenses. which you will find on pages: present perfect tense and present perfect continuous.
+The 'base form' is used to form the simple present and simple future tenses.
+For the simple past tense and perfect tenses past participle verb form are used (see the present perfect tense and present perfect continuous).

+Subject and Verb Agreement